 A weekly look at WACH 2020 intern’s perspectives on current issues surrounding world affairs.
-This week we heard from Nesibe Deliktas, Miguel Mascarenhas, and Ryan Lasloudji on Black Lives Matter, travel, and police brutality around the world.
+This week we heard from Nesibe Deliktas and Miguel Mascarenhas on Black Lives Matter, travel, and police brutality around the world.

 My name is Nesibe Deliktas.
 I am going to be a senior in the fall at Cumberland Valley High School.